anna-kapitonova/RNA_seq_synucleinopathies_NO/README.md

 [3_variant_calling.sh](./3_variant_calling.sh)

 #### Constructing table with counts
-For each dataset a table with counts was constructed with R script from ReadsPerGene.out.tab files obtained after STAR alignment.
+For each dataset, a table with counts was constructed with R script from ReadsPerGene.out.tab files obtained after STAR alignment.
 Second columns corresponding to counts for non-stranded libraries were used.
 Two protocols were provided for technical replicates (if any), where they were summarized or averaged.

 #### PCA & DE analysis
 PCA using rlog transformation was performed to check the clustarization of groups and quality of replicates.
-DEseq2 was used to perform differential expression analysis.
-Lof2FoldChange was corrected with apeglm, thresholds for significant DE: s-value < 0.005, |lfc| > 1.
+DESeq2 was used to perform differential expression analysis.
+Log2FoldChange was corrected with apeglm, thresholds for significant DE: s-value < 0.005, |lfc| > 1.

 - [SRP058181_count_table&DEA.R](./SRP058181_count_table&DEA.R)
 - [SRP215213_count_table&DEA.R](./SRP215213_count_table&DEA.R)